suadev/go-microservices-and-krakend-api-gateway/README.md

 * Run **'docker-compose up'** in the root directory and wait for all containers to get ready.

+* Execute **db_all.sql** to create databases of microservices when the Postgres container get ready.
+Make sure all DBs are created. (tables will be created by auto-migration)

 * 13 containers will be created.
 Service containers (customer_service, identity_service, etc.) need to be started manually due to the need to wait for the Postgres container to get ready to accept DB connections. (wait-for-it.sh is used for the only Kafka for waiting zookeeper to get ready.)

-* Execute **db_all.sql** to create databases of microservices. ( tables will be created by auto-migration )

 * Use the Postman collection to play with KrakenD. ( _postman_collection/Go_Microservices_KrakenD.postman_collection.json )